WindMelon/SG_crawler/README.md

 #README.md

-This is a simple crawler which I wrote to collect the test questions of my college courses.
+This is a simple crawler which I wrote to collect the course puzzles.

 Usage:
 `.\python crawler_SG.py`